deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18958/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure illustrates Stable Consistency Tuning (SCT) as a unifying framework for understanding different training strategies of consistency models, including consistency distillation (CD) and consistency training (CT), by showing how they solve the ODE through approximating the expectation of the score function.
+> 🔼 The figure illustrates Stable Consistency Tuning (SCT) as a unifying framework for understanding different training strategies of consistency models, including consistency distillation (CD) and consistency training (CT), by modeling the denoising process as a Markov Decision Process (MDP).
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Stable consistency tuning (SCT) with variance reduced training target.
 SCT provides a unifying perspective to understand different training strategies of consistency models.